Ohio Hanging Rock Preserve

 Cultural History.
 The preserve was named for the many abandoned iron smelting furnaces found in the geological region, a 19th century industry for which this forest once provided fuel.
 Later in the same century the land was mined for high quality clay used to make fire brick.
 The remains of these clay mines still exist on the property.
 See More Cultural History.

 The master plan for the preserve is to install a trail system that will be open to the general public.
 Arc trail systems rely on dedicated trail maintenance volunteers.
 If you would like to be contacted as a trail committee forms for Ohio Hanging Rock, please write firstname.lastname@example.org.
+You can also join our volunteer group on Facebook.
+Join Now.

 The Arc will also be leading tours through the preserve during our Annual Wildflower Pilgrimage in April, 2018.
 Click here to learn more.